The following digital research projects were created by current graduate students:

 - The Oak of Jerusalem: Flight, Refuge, and Reconnaissance in the Great Dismal Swamp Region, a Digital Narrative by Ph.D. student Christy Hyman

-- Photoarcheology, a Digital Archive by Ph.D. candidate Svetlana Rasmussen
+- Photoarcheology: Soviet Everyday Life in Photographs and Artefacts, by Ph.D. candidate Svetlana Rasmussen

 The following projects were developed by History graduate students for their Digital Scholarship Incubator program.
 This highly competitve program was initiated in 2014.

 - 2017 (in-progress through Aug.
 4) – High Penalties: Mapping Drug-Free Zones in Omaha, by M.A. student Grace Brown